 The Campbell County Rockpile Museum focuses on local and regional history with an emphasis on the culture and people of Campbell County, Wyoming.
-The Rockpile Museum serves as the local history center for the residents of and visitors to Campbell County with the mission of collecting and preserving while interpreting the history of Campbell County and northeast Wyoming through exhibits and programs.
+The Rockpile Museum serves as the local history center for the residents of and visitors to Campbell County with a mission of "Collect, Preserve, Educate.
+The Campbell County Rockpile Museum tells the story of the Powder River Basin."
 Permanent and changing exhibitions along with educational programming, performances, and events provide insight into the interesting past and present of the area.

 Artifacts on Display

 Located in the heart of coal country in northeast Wyoming, visitors to the museum enjoy large collections of:

 - Other memorabilia

 Along with our popular dress-up area for kids, there are many hands-on activities for both children and adults to engage in while touring the museum.
 Come watch a video tour of an excavation and blasting at a coal mine and then see how the coal is transported to various locations.

 The museum is comprised of two large buildings and several outdoor exhibits.
 The main building has four exhibit areas called the Kintz Room, Main Room, Campbell County Room, and Gallery.
 Additionally, the gift shop is located near the entrance.
 The museum Annex Building is located across the parking lot and features larger exhibits and structures including a Homestead Shack and Ranch Blacksmith Shop.
 The museum also has two rural schoolhouses on its grounds as well as a caboose, boxcar, windmill, and horse-drawn farm equipment.